Chicago Travel Costs: The Honest Budget Guide

 Accommodation is where Chicago travel costs vary most dramatically — and where your planning decisions have the biggest impact on your overall budget.
 Book early, choose the right neighborhood, and you’ll spend significantly less for equivalent quality.

 Chicago has a solid budget hotel scene concentrated in the downtown area and River North.
 Private rooms in budget hotels outside the immediate city center start around $80–90 on weekdays and can drop significantly in winter.
 For a well-located budget-friendly option with good reviews, citizenM Chicago Downtown consistently delivers quality at fair prices.
-Check citizenM availability here.
+Expedia → or Booking.com →

 Mid-range: $150–250/night

 This is the sweet spot for most travelers — well-located hotels in the Loop, River North, or Magnificent Mile area with good amenities and reliable quality.
 Prices vary significantly by season and day of the week, with weekends often running $30–50 higher than weekdays.
 Loews Chicago Hotel is a consistently solid mid-range choice with a great River North location.
-Check Loews Chicago availability here.
+Expedia → or Booking.com →

 Luxury: $300+/night

-Chicago has genuinely world-class luxury hotels — The Langham, the Waldorf Astoria, the Four Seasons — that run $400–600 per night in peak season.
+Chicago has world-class luxury hotels — The Langham, the Waldorf Astoria, the Four Seasons — that run $400–600 per night in peak season.
 For a special occasion or a splurge trip, the quality and location justify the price.
 The Langham Chicago is right on the river with extraordinary views and one of the finest hotel spas in the city.
-Check The Langham here.
+Expedia → or Booking.com →

 Best neighborhoods by price

-• Wicker Park / Logan Square — significantly cheaper, more local feel, further from the main sights
+- Wicker Park / Logan Square — significantly cheaper, more local feel, farther from the main sights

 Tip: Book at least 6–8 weeks in advance for summer visits.
-Chicago hosts major conventions that fill downtown hotels entirely — prices can triple overnight when a big conference comes to town.
-January and February offer the best deals, with rates sometimes 40–50% below summer prices.
+Chicago hosts major conventions that can fill downtown hotels quickly, so rates can jump when a big conference is in town.
+January and February are usually the easiest months for lower hotel prices if you do not mind winter weather.

 Food & Drink Costs in Chicago